indiana-university/rivet-source/src/components/menu/README.md

 Provide additional navigation outside of the main header

-> New in Rivet 1.6.0

-> The menu component is new as of 1.6.0.
-If you need help updating to 1.6.0, see our [instructions for updating Rivet](#).

 ## When to use

 - To allow users to move between pages in a specific subsection of your application